 Besides being able to identify and prevent problems quickly, it allows you to provide another essential function; making your guests feel safe.
 Just knowing that there is security personnel or a first response team on site encourages people to relax, have more fun, and take more pleasure in a party, dinner, conference, or live show.

-projects should involve a comprehensive risk assessment.
+All event planning projects should involve a comprehensive risk assessment.
 The process is something that event planners have to get familiar with quickly.
 It requires close communication with venue owners, so be warm and personable.

 It is not about making demands.
 You have got to work together to identify vulnerabilities (unsupervised exits, uneven floors, etc.), mitigate risks (hiring security guards, signposting fire exits), and ensure that the event goes smoothly.
 Delegate but also make time to listen to suggestions from clients and providers.